letienne/teslamate-abrp/README.md

 If all goes well, your car should be shown as online in ABRP after a minute.
 The logs should  show "Connected with result code 0".

 ## Use as python script
 The script can also be run directly on a machine with Python 3.x.
-Please note that the machine needs to have access to your MQTT server on port 1883. **NOTE: If you wish to use the python script, you will have to hard-code the APIKEY constant on line 41.
-The official API key is still pending.**
+Please note that the machine needs to have access to your MQTT server on port 1883.

 ### Installing requirements
 To install the requirements, run